-You have oxaliplatin and epirubicin into your bloodstream.
-You can have these drugs through a thin short tube (a cannula) that goes into a vein in your arm each time you have treatment.
+You might have treatment through a thin short tube (a cannula) that goes into a vein in your arm each time you have treatment.

 Taking your tablets

-Whether you have a full or empty stomach can affect how much of a drug gets into your bloodstream.
+Whether you have a full or an empty stomach can affect how much of a drug gets into your bloodstream.

-You should take the right dose, not more or less.
+You should take the right dose, no more or less.

-When you have it
+When you have EOX

 You have each cycle of treatment in the following way: